 This INNspired Article is brought to you by:Progressive Planet Solutions Inc (TSXV:PLAN) is a Canadian company dedicated to the exploration for and development of industrial mineral deposits.Send me an Investor Kit

-Cultivation innovations in the cannabis industry: Water consumption
+Cultivation techniques in the cannabis industry

 Water consumption is one of the primary issues for growing cannabis from both an economic and environmental standpoint.
 Cannabis is a thirsty crop.
-The average cannabis crop requires about significant amounts of water per day.
+The average cannabis crop requires significant amounts of water per day.
 As water conservation becomes an increasingly large concern around the world, it becomes all the more important that producers find innovative ways to grow their bud with less net water usage.

 Additionally, zeolite has a cation exchange capacity, meaning that it helps keep the nutrients contained in the fertilizer from leaching out of the soil.
 This means that zeolite could be very effective for stimulating early growth and promoting disease resistance.